soupi/gathering/README.md

 - `clean_all`: Delete the package build and the database
 - `clean_db`: Drop the tables, the database and the 'gather' role

+## Configuration

+[example.cfg](example.cfg) is an example configuration file you can use as a reference.